---

 ## Pricing and Billing

-Tigris buckets are billed by usage with no up-front costs.
-Check the official [Tigris Pricing](https://www.tigrisdata.com/docs/pricing/) page for details.
+Buckets are billed by usage with no up-front costs.
+Check the official [Tigris Pricing](https://www.tigrisdata.com/docs/pricing/) page for rates.

 ## AWS API compatibility